Purchases made through links earn us a small commission, at no extra cost to you.

 Final Thoughts on Our Visit to Dry Tortugas National Park

-Our day at Dry Tortugas was without a doubt a highlight of our trip to Florida.
+Our Dry Tortugas day trip was without a doubt a highlight of our Florida vacation.
 It was such a memorable experience with the perfect mix of history, architecture and adventure.
 It felt wonderful to be somewhere so isolated, yet only 70 miles away from Key West.

 As for snorkeling, Dry Tortugas was a great place for a beginner snorkeler like myself to get more comfortable with being underwater.
 I was able to stick close to the moat wall until I felt safe and still see a great deal of marine life.
 Plus, the waters were so calm and shallow.